Royal Dornoch Golf Club Championship Course: Review, Tee Times and Key Info

 The first eight holes follow the ridge of dunes skirting the inland perimeter of the course.
 All of these are tremendously memorable but the two par 3s stand out.
 Both the 2nd and 6th are devilishly difficult short holes where missing left or right of the putting surface can spell disaster.

-Royal Dornoch is not a club that rests on its laurels and they are constantly looking for ways to improve their offering.
-The new 7th provides great evidence of this – A slight change in direction now sends you more out to sea, towards a green sitting at the top of the hill with only the Dornoch Firth and the expansive sky behind.
+Royal Dornoch is not a club that rests on its laurels and it is constantly looking for ways to improve its offering.
+The new 7th provides great evidence of this – a slight change in direction now sends you more out to sea, towards a green sitting at the top of the hill with only the Dornoch Firth and the expansive sky behind.

-Following those dramatic improvements to the 7th hole, work has been undertaken to enhance the 8th hole.
+Following those dramatic improvements to the 7th hole, work was undertaken to enhance the 8th hole.
 The tees have been shifted to change the playing characteristics and a significant amount of gorse and soil has been removed to open up the vistas of hills and sea.

 Royal Dornoch Golf Club Championship Course Location